|

 the reign of Christ — appear to occur in quick succession, but in reality, there were 40 years between the first

 two events, and there have been over 1,900 years thus far between the second and third events.
+Another way of viewing the phenomenon of telescoping is to focus on what are called

+"prophetic gaps."
+These are the time periods between the mountain peak prophetic events.
 Because the Old Testament rabbis could not see the gap between the first and second

 comings of the Messiah, some theorized that there would be two Messiahs — a "Messiah ben Joseph" who would suffer and